 The Illinois statute specifically directs the courts to look to the maturity of the child.
 A court is unlikely to consider a 4 year old’s preference while extremely likely to consider a 16 year old’s preferences.

-“the wishes of the child, taking into account the child’s maturity and ability to express reasoned and independent preferences as to parenting time.”
+A court will consider “the wishes of the child, taking into account the child’s maturity and ability to express reasoned and independent preferences as to parenting time.”
 750 ILCS 5/602.7(b)(2).

 So, the answer to question “at what age can a child choose not to visit the non custodial parent in Illinois?” is “there is no exact age.”
 In Illinois, there is no magic age where a child can decide if they’ll follow the court’s visitation orders or not.
 Actually, there is a magic age, the age of 18…when the child is no longer a child.

-Furthermore, there is no age where a child can choose which parent to live with.
+There is no age where a child can choose which parent to live with.
 The child’s wishes will be heard and that wish will be weighted based on the child’s maturity.

-Furthermore, many teenagers are effectively the size of adults.
+Many teenagers are effectively the size of adults.
 It may be physically impossible to force a child to visit a parent they do not wish to visit.
 If you call the police to enforce a visitation order, do not expect a police officer to take the child out of a house, put a child in a parent’s car and take them to the other parent’s house.